-- A. All development will be consistent with the Street Network and Multi-modal Network, shown in Figures 2 and 3.
-Street and multi-modal facility locations are approximate and will be finalized as part of the development review process.
+- A. All development will be consistent with the Street Network and Multi-modal Network, shown in Figures X and X. Street and multi-modal facility locations are approximate and will be finalized as part of the development review process.
 The purpose of these plans are to support the creation of a highly connected and walkable Town Center where there are options for travel.
-The Development Review Board (DRB) may approve variations from Figures 2 and/or 3, if: - 1.
-Existing development restricts the connection from being developed;

-- 2. Existing natural resources and/or open space would be adversely affected by construction of the facility and mitigation of those impacts is not feasible. - B. If a street or other multimodal connection varies from Figures 2 and/or 3, equivalent connectivity and multi-modal travel options shall be provided as determined in a Transportation Impact Analysis prepared per Section 4.140 and approved by the City Engineer. - C. All development shall provide transportation facilities consistent with the cross-sections in the Wilsonville Town Center Plan and applicable provisions of the Wilsonville Transportation System Plan subject to variations approved by the City Engineer. - D. All franchise utilities shall be located underground within the public sidewalk.
+The Development Review Board may approve variations from Figures X and/or X if needed to accommodate existing development or physical constraints, and/or, preserve natural resources and open space.
+If a street or other multimodal connection is varied, substantially equivalent connectivity and multi-modal travel options shall be provided. - B. All development shall provide transportation facilities consistent with the cross-sections in the Wilsonville Town Center Plan and applicable provisions of the Wilsonville Transportation System Plan.